 For example, the errors that people make in these questions mirror the pattern of errors that academics see when they measure our perceptions of physical phenomenon like size, light or noise.
-Psychophysics is the study of this relationship between physical stimuli and our response - and
+Psychophysics is the study of this relationship between

 Figure FIVE.